aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

 ### Cost

-This section is for a high-level cost estimate.
-Think of a likely straightforward scenario with reasonable assumptions based on the problem the Guidance is trying to solve.
-If applicable, provide an in-depth cost breakdown table in this section.

-Start this section with the following boilerplate text:

-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of <month> <year>, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately $<n.nn> per month for processing ( <nnnnn> records )._
+You are responsible for the cost of the AWS services used while running this Guidance.
+As of February 2024 the cost for running this Guidance with the default settings in the us-east-1 region is approximately $875 per month for processing 1000 minutes of videos and 10000 images per month.
+This is not including the Amazon Kendra free tier that provides free usage of up to 750 hours for the first 30 days.
+This will allow you to evaluate the solution while in the free tier.
+Visit the [Amazon Kendra Pricing](https://aws.amazon.com/kendra/pricing) page for more information.

-Replace this amount with the approximate cost for running your Guidance in the default Region.
-This estimate should be per month and for processing/serving resonable number of requests/entities.

 ## Prerequisites